buyolitsez/diff-utility/README.md

 + ```-c, --no-color``` output diff result with no color
 + ```-u[=N], -U[=N], --unified[=N]``` output NUM (default 3) lines of unified context
 + ```--no-info``` do not output path of files and timestamp(only with option ```--unified```)

+You can change default value of options in file [settings](src/settings)

 ---
 ## Clarification